 )

-At the individual term level we see that they differ by omic layer, with the gene expression driving terms related to protein binding and the methylation data driving terms related to lipid metabolism.
+At the individual term level, we see that they differ by omics layer, with the gene expression driving terms related to protein binding and the methylation data driving terms related to lipid metabolism.

 Heatmap